 So let's talk about this shrimp fettuccine pasta dish.
 It came about because I wanted to make penne alla vodka but didn't have penne and also, I don't do heavy whipping cream anymore.

-The canned stewed tomatoes give this dish a nice rich, deep, simulated slow-cooked tomato flavor, versus using regular canned diced tomatoes, which would give this dish a brighter flavor.
+Use canned stewed tomatoes for the sauce.
+Canned stewed tomatoes give this dish a nice rich, deep, simulated slow-cooked tomato flavor.
+If you use regular canned diced tomatoes, that would give this dish a brighter flavor.

-I used frozen shrimp, which I thawed prior to including in this dish, but you can use raw shrimp as well; just be sure to adjust your cooking time as noted in the recipe.
+Use frozen or fresh shrimp.
+I used frozen shrimp, which I thawed prior to including in this dish.
+But you can use raw shrimp as well; just be sure to adjust your cooking time as noted in the recipe.

 - 12 ounces fettuccine